ml-research/vlol-dataset-gen/README.md

 capabilities of rule-based learning.

 You can use this code to generate Michalski train descriptions, render their corresponding images and create a three-dimensional Michalski train dataset.
+We provide detailed descriptions and steps below.

 ## Instructions for setting up the docker container